ondras12345/AlarmClock/docs/manual.md

 the LCD GUI (home screen).

-If only one alarm is stopped (e.g. it times out), it disables ambient even though other alarms may be active.
+If only one alarm is stopped (e.g. it times out), it disables ambient even though other alarms may still be active.
 However, this shouldn't happen in normal use and thus will likely not be fixed.

 ## Lamp